indieSoftware/DemoArchitecture/DemoApp/README.md

 The entry point for each scene is the class with the scene's name and `VC` added, e.g. `Scene1VC`.
 This represents the `ViewController` which is responsible for building up this scene, containing the view and any dependencies.

-For passing values to the scene there is a `setup` file located in the scene's folder, e.g. `Scene1Setup`.
+For passing values to the scene there is a `setup` file located in the scene's folder, e.g. `Scene1Setup.swift`.
 This describes the struct to inject as dependency into the new scene when creating it.

 Other parts of a scene are the `Logic` and the `Display`.
 The former contains any business logic this scene implements while the latter manages the view, how to represent values and deliver interactions to the logic.

+### Xibs & Storyboards

+The project doesn't use Xibs or Storyboards to layout views or to design the navigation.
+Everything is done via code.

+There are some Xibs in the project which only present the view  via `IBDesignable`.
+They are only meant to visualize the code during development.
+These Xibs are not added to a target and therefore not delivered with the app.

+One